AdobeDocs/experience-platform.ja-JP/help/data-science-workspace/jupyterlab/overview.md

 ![](../images/jupyterlab/user-guide/notebook-gpu-config.png)

-## ノートブックを使用して [!DNL Platform] データにアクセスする
+## Access [!DNL Platform] data using Notebooks

-サポートされる各カーネルは組み込み機能を備えており、ノートブック内のデータセットから [!DNL Platform] データを読み取ることができます。 ただし、データのページ番号付けのサポートは、 [!DNL Python] およびRノートブックに限定されます。
+Each supported kernel provides built-in functionalities that allow you to read [!DNL Platform] data from a dataset within a notebook.
+However, support for paginating data is limited to [!DNL Python] and R notebooks.

 ### ノートブックデータの制限